 - Benefits realisation –Leaders are accountable for delivering results and attaining strategic outcomes.
 Changes that do not realise return on investments, or deliver the intended business improvements are not something that is tolerated by stakeholders such as shareholders.
 An enterprise wide approach to managing change ensures that there are concrete steps to drive adoption of the changes, and the right structure and intent around the change is deployed.

-Building Enterprise Change Management is a multi-year journey.
+Building Enterprise Change Management in Kenya and East Africa, in general, is a multi-year journey.
 It requires beginning with the end in mind (Stephen Covey), having a clear picture and vision of how the organisation will look and what would have been achieved.
 Visualising the future and the desired end result provides clarity, focus and purpose to the journey.
 It will help to socialise and align staff and leaders to the end result.

 An Enterprise Change journey requires strong leadership for direction governance to set the right vision for this process.
 Leadership is required to galvanise the needed support and to ensure that embedding change as a core competency is viewed as a strategic business priority.